yext/answers-search-ui/README.md

   geoButtonText: 'Use my location',
   // Optional, Search parameters for the geolocation autocomplete
   searchParameters: {
-    // List of fields to query for // required??
-TODO
+    // List of fields to query for
     fields: [{
       // Field id to query for e.g. c_customFieldName, buildin.location
       fieldId: "builtin.location",